 There are far too many reportedly haunted houses in the St. Louis area to describe in this blog post but I will name a few.
-Thomas Danisi’s home on McKay Place off of Lafayette Square is the oldest Colonial building standing in St. Louis.
+Thomas Danisi’s home on McKay Place off of Lafayette Square is the oldest Colonial building known to remain standing in St. Louis.
 Dating to between 1770 and 1790 it was an outbuilding belonging to merchant Joseph Motard, whose home in the village proper stood two doors north of Pierre Laclede’s and Marie Chouteau’s home on Main Street.
 The exact purpose of the stone house (to which a second story was added later) in the Cul de Sac Prairie is unknown but it’s location is certain, confirmed by a precious document that Danisi believes at least one spirit guide led him to uncover.

 Many houses in Lafayette Square have haunting tales that relate to The Great Cyclone of May 1896 and the particular havoc it wreaked here and further east in Soulard.
 What ranks today as proportionately the fourth most damaging tornado in U.S. history laid waste to Lafayette Park, leveled mansions, took roofs and sometimes the top story of three story Victorian townhouses while leaving others untouched.
 Fortunately, enough “painted ladies” remain for Lafayette Square to rank as one of the most distinguished historic neighborhoods in the nation.

 “The Lions House” (so called for the carved, white lions that guard its entrance) at 12th & Sidney Streets in Soulard is famous for its poltergeists – unseen spirits that move objects around in the house on a regular basis.
 Max Feuerbacher, owner of the Green Tree Brewery, built the house in 1874 of red brick, with twin bays in the front.
-He was but one of St. Louis many prosperous “beer barons”.
+He was but one of St. Louis’s many prosperous “beer barons.”
 His view of Frenchtown (Soulard’s earlier designation) and the Mississippi River from the cupola would have been marvelous.

 A little further north on 12th Street at Lami Street, the marble-faced home built by Dr. Franz Arzt in 1876 continues in an almost constant state of restoration by the house’s present owners Clark Rowley and his wife.
 Despite the orbs that have appeared in more than one photo I’ve taken here, Clark tells me the house is not haunted although no matter how carefully they measure the floors the carpets never quite fit when they arrive.
 Clark Rowley maintains an excellent website for the Soulard neighborhood at: http://stlouis.missouri.org/soulard/

 Franz Arzt was a highly regarded physician in 19th century St. Louis and a member of St. John Nepomuk Church, the first Bohemian Catholic Church in the United States.
-An amateur botanist, Dr. Arzt had a greenhouse which does not survive, in which he raised a rare night-blooming cereus.
+An amateur botanist, Dr. Arzt had a conservatory which does not survive, in which he raised a rare night-blooming cereus.
 On the one night each year that it bloomed people crowded the garden and street nearby to watch it.
 The Arzt/Rowley House looks as though Chas Adams might have designed it for a cover of The New Yorker Magazine but of course the house is older than the famous cartoonist by many years.
 Nevertheless if Morticia Adams was to walk out the door of any house in St. Louis to pick up the morning paper it would surely be this one.

 In terms of haunting appearance The Lemp Mansion and The Arzt House pale in comparison to the ruin of the old Clemens Mansion at 1849 Cass Avenue.
 Eliza Mullanphy Clemens died five years before her husband, James (first cousin to Sam Clemens), could build their dream house, a Palladian, Greek-Revival Villa (1858 – 1860) designed by Patrick Walsh.

 Lest she be forgotten James had her cameo molded in the iron lintels of the windows and carved into the Carrara marble mantle in the parlor.
-Elinor Matineau Coyle, in her fascinating, Old St. Louis Houses: 1764 – 1865 and the Stories They Tell,* calls The Clemens Mansion “the only house in St. Louis with a built-in ghost”.
+Elinor Matineau Coyle, in her fascinating, Old St. Louis Houses: 1764 – 1865 and the Stories They Tell,* calls The Clemens Mansion “the only house in St. Louis with a built-in ghost.”
 The marriage between Eliza Mullanphy and James Clemens was an unlikely love match between the most charming and outgoing bachelor in St. Louis society and the shyest, gentlest of the Mullanphy girls, ten years his junior.
 Eliza gave birth to thirteen children in twenty years of marriage including one set of twins, seven of whom survived childhood.
 And then as one writer commented, “she died of no apparent reason”.
 James never remarried.